madeny/snippets/README.md

 # Simple Sublime Text 3

 *Create your own sublime Text 3 snippets.*
-### Future to add auto push to github so that you can have your snippets on diference computer or if you reinstall your computer
+### Future to add auto push to github so that you can have your snippets on diference computer or if you reinstall your computer.

 ![Alt text](https://github.com/madeny/snippets/blob/master/assets/cnv.gif?sanitize=true)